ClaireGiraud/BigDataProject-Netflix/README.md

 - Scripts : script_importation.py ; script_req_netflix.py ; script_req_amazon.py

-Pyspark : Les jeux de données ont du être modifié pour pouvoir utiliser PySpark.
+Pyspark : The datasets had to be modified in order to use PySpark.

 - Datasets : amazon_prime.csv & netflix.csv